BledsoeBoy/startup/notes.md

 man - Look up a command in the manual

-Which of the following console command creates a remote shell session?
+Which of the following console command creates a remote shell session? ssh

 Which of the following is true when the -la parameter is specified for the ls console command?
+You can list all of the files in the directory with ls (list files).
+Most command line applications take parameters that are specified after you type the application name.
+For example, ls can list all files (even hidden ones) in a long format if you provide the parameter -la.

-Which of the following is true for the domain name banana.fruit.bozo.click, which is the top level domain, which is a subdomain, which is a root domain?
+Which of the following is true for the domain name banana.fruit.bozo.click, which is the top level domain, which is a subdomain, which is a root domain? top level- click subdomain- banana.fruit root domain- bozo.click
-Is a web certificate is necessary to use HTTPS.
-Can a DNS A record can point to an IP address or another A record.
+Is a web certificate necessary to use HTTPS?
+Yes. you need a SSL or TLS certificate installed on your website Can a DNS A record can point to an IP address or another A record?
+Yes.
+A DNS A record is the most fundamental type of DNS record.
+The A stands for “Address,” and it's used to point a domain name to an IP address or host.
+You can only use an A record when you want to point to an IPv4 address.
+An AAAA record is required if you wish to direct your domain to an IPv6 address.

 Port 443, 80, 22 is reserved for which protocol?
+Each port number is assigned to a specific protocol or service.
+For example, port 80 is used for HTTP traffic, port 443 is used for HTTPS (HyperText Transfer Protocol Secure) traffic, and port 25 is used for SMTP traffic.
+The port 22 is used for Secure Shell (SSH) communication and allows remote administration access to the VM.
 What will the following code using Promises output when executed?
+Consider the following "coin toss" promise that waits ten seconds and then has a fifty percent chance of resolving or rejecting.

+const coinToss = new Promise((resolve, reject) => {
+  setTimeout(() => {
+    if (Math.random() > 0.5) {
+      resolve('success');
+    } else {
+      reject('error');
+    }
+  }, 10000);
+});

 # Random Notes
 To be an exceptional web programmer, you must continually improve in four areas: 1.
 Technology 2.
 Art 3.
 Social 4.
 Discovery